EvertonCa/PDFtoText/README.md

 # PDFtoText
 ## About
-Convert any .PDF file to a .txt file.
+Convert any .PDF file to a .txt file using multiprocessing (will use as many processor cores are available).
 The default recognized language is English.
 You must change the pytesseract configuration for other languages

 # Installing